AbdulmoneamAli/abdulmoneamali.github.io/_pages/about.md

   limit: 3
 ---

 I am a Ph.D. candidate in Electrical and Computer Engineering at the University of North Carolina at Charlotte, advised by Prof. Ahmed Arafa.
-My research focuses on designing efficient, robust, and communication-aware algorithms for federated learning systems.
+My research focuses on federated and distributed learning, with emphasis on efficient, robust, and communication-aware algorithms for privacy-preserving AI systems and wireless networks.

-My work addresses key challenges in federated and distributed learning, including personalization, client clustering, noisy-label robustness, hierarchical learning, and privacy-preserving AI systems.

-I am currently preparing for academic and research-focused industry positions.

-My broader research interests include federated learning, distributed AI, optimization, wireless communication networks, and machine learning systems.
+My work addresses challenges such as personalization, client clustering, noisy-label robustness, hierarchical learning, and communication efficiency.
+My broader interests include federated learning, distributed AI, optimization, wireless communications, stochastic geometry, and machine learning systems.

+I received my B.Sc. in Electrical Engineering from Zagazig University, Egypt, my M.S. in Computer Science from Nile University, Egypt, and my M.S. in Mathematics from UNC Charlotte.
+I was a Graduate Fellow at Nile University from 2016 to 2019 and was recognized as an Outstanding Research Assistant by the ECE Department at UNC Charlotte for the 2024–2025 academic year.